SerhiiSkyba/Vineger_Cipher/README.md

  3. Doing some math
  4. Displays the result

-To see more about program, you can check source code of the program
+To see more about program, you can check source code of the program.

 About Vigenère cipher you can read here: https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher